FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 "Turn off the light when the humidity is below 60%" "Turn on the light when the humidity is above 60%"

+I reached my goal!...For now...

 Takeaways:

 - `Devices` are mostly the physical devices you install in your home. `Entities` are the functionalities this device has!
 - `Integrations` are the glue between your physical devices and the Home Assistant.

+## Be aware! - The Problems

+As good as this sounds: It leads to problems.
+So my light was turning on and off now when the humidity changed, all good.

+One day I was in the bathroom and the light turned off.
+Which was completely okay because the humidity level told my Home Assistant system to switch off.
+But it was not okay because I was in there!!!

+So what do to?
+You buy a motion detector [Aqara motion detector](https://www.aqara.com/us/motion_sensor.html).
+You add it like the previous items and extend your automations with "

 ## Current situation

+## Amazon Alexa